oboroc/oboroc.github.io/_posts/2016-07-01-my-matrox-video-cards.md

 </a>

 Back in it's heyday this card was selling for around 600$.
-Needless to say I bought a much cheaper noname PCI SVGA card with Cirrus Logic CL-GD5436 chipset and 1MB DRAM.
+Needless to say I used a much cheaper and slower noname PCI SVGA card with Cirrus Logic CL-GD5436 chipset and 1MB DRAM.
 I can't quite explain why it's so much fun to play around with stuff that was way out of reach when it was current, but it is.

 Out of curiosity I searched online for BIOS update and found this amazing resource: